matthet/crp-slider-app/README.md

-# An overnight quick (and dirty..) small app
+# An overnight quick, small app

 - Built at the end of a Design Thinking / Ideation Training Week.

-- Built to fulfil a small A/B test around Charitable Donations for an NGO.
+- Built to fulfil a small A/B test around Charitable Donations.

 - Angular & Firebase.
+- Must have angular-cli, node, etc. to run.

 - https://crp-slider-app.firebaseapp.com